A Young Supernova Selection Pipeline For The LSST Era: LSST WFD Selection Phase Distributions

-Presented are the WFD survey transients' trigger phase distributions produced by applying our YSN selection criteria and the \citetalias{TiDES_2024} selection criteria to the simulated LSST WFD survey.
+Presented are the WFD survey transients' selection phase distributions produced by applying our YSN selection criteria and the \citetalias{TiDES_2025} selection criteria to the simulated LSST WFD survey.
 Only the transient classes not presented in the main body are included here.
-Note that phases have been truncated at 50 days.
+Note that the distributions are normalised and that the phases have been truncated at 50 days.